 Yizi Shang – China Institute of Water Resources & Hydropower Research (IWHR), China

-Cecilia Tortajada – Lee Kuan Yew School of Public Policy, Singapore
+Cecilia Tortajada – University of Glasgow, UK, and Lee Kuan Yew School of Public Policy, Singapore

 Kevin Wheeler – Oxford University, UK